 Transboundary collaboration is enabling the restoration of a major biodiversity hotspot in the Upper Guinean Forest Eco-Region.
 Liberia and Sierra Leone are conducting joint and independent initiatives to ensure the conservation of the Gola Peace Park which straddles their shared boundary, encompassing a park on either side.

-In Sierra Leone, the reported net estimated emission removals through sequestration in the REDD+ project area was 460,000 tCO2e and net estimated emissions reductions through avoided emissions was over 3 million tCO2e.
+In Sierra Leone, the reported net estimated GHG removals through sequestration from 2012-2019 in the REDD+ project area was 460,000 tCO2e and net estimated avoided emissions during this same time period was over 3 million tCO2e in 2018 (1).
 Modelling predicts that avoided greenhouse gas emissions from avoided deforestation of the Greater Gola Landscape is likely over 800,000 tonnes per year.
 Current models predict it has likely now sequestered 5 million tCO2e (3).

 Species monitoring suggests that several Critically Endangered or Endangered species are benefitting from the conservation and restoration efforts showing impacts on conservation status within the parks.
 Camera trap surveys within the parks have also found 23 medium to large bodied mammals, including endangered and previously unrecorded species indicating high species diversity (2).
-It is also reported to be the only site in West Africa where the Gola chimpanzee population is not decreasing (1).The implementation of the community forest programs and REDD+ have contributed to likely increases in biomass, habitat quality, and ecosystem connectivity.
+It is also reported to be the only site in West Africa where the chimpanzee population is not decreasing (1).The implementation of the community forest programs and REDD+ have contributed to likely increases in biomass, habitat quality, and ecosystem connectivity.